Create the teaching/learning unit in your virtual learning environment (e.g. Google Classroom) on the history of the atom theory.

 Ask them to write down 5 questions based on the content you have assigned; the questions are to be used in a Kahoot as a formative assessment to check the understanding of the topic.
 Play the Kahoot in the class group and help the students to revise the content.

 Practical activity: ask the students to use on online simulator for chemistry like Phet simulations.
 Show it to the students (10 minutes) and then ask them to use it by themselves.

-Prepare a Padlet asking for comments from the students around the experiment held in the simulator.
+Prepare a Padlet by asking for comments from the students around the experiment held in the simulator.
 Guide students in a self-assessment session to check if they need further materials or revision.

 Share with students the evaluation criteria using the Classroom grid.

-Use a different tool to prepare a summative test (make sure to offer a variety of items, ranging from T/F, multiple choice, gap filling, short answers,…), like Socrative for example.
+Use a different tool to prepare a summative test (make sure to offer a variety of items, ranging from T/F, multiple-choice, gap filling, short answers,…), like Socrative for example.

 Give feedback to the students.

-This activity develops both knowledge and skills, the knowledge is subject specific but the skills are cross-curricular, especially the digital ones.
+This activity develops both knowledge and skills, the knowledge is subject specific, but the skills are cross-curricular, especially the digital ones.
 There is a good variety of activities assessing the flow of the unit, from formative to summative.
 The simulator is aimed at giving the students the possibility to have an idea of a practical experience, though in a digital form.

-This activity offers both synchronous communication (online meetings to build up knowledge and skills) where students and teachers collaborate, and asynchronous communication (both for individual work and peer-work) where students have the space to recollect the steps along their T/L path.
+This activity offers both synchronous communication (online meetings to build up knowledge and skills) where students and teachers collaborate, and asynchronous communication (both for individual work and peer-work) where students have the space to recollect the steps along their teaching/learning path.